ratajs/jquery-actualizer/README.md

 jQuery AJAX Actualizer
 ======

-Include jQuery & this plugin into HTML page and use this js code:
+Include jQuery & this plugin into your HTML file and use this js code:

    `$('#target').actualizer('a');`

-At click at a arbitrary A element, element with id &lsquo;target&rsquo; will contain content of page in href attribute.
+On click at any A element, the element with id &lsquo;target&rsquo; will contain content of the page in href attribute.

 You also can write as parameter a form instead of a link.

-Here is URL to CDN: https://cdn.jsdelivr.net/gh/ratajs/jquery-actualizer/actualizer.js
+Here is URL to CDN: https://cdn.jsdelivr.net/gh/ratajs/jquery-actualizer@a6b308c0db16ffc94623addf31daf7169a474db2/actualizer.js